 Equalization certifies millage rates and calculates Headlee rollbacks for all assessing units.

 It monitors Truth in Assessing calculations, Truth in Taxation calculations, community actions, and millage, bond, and annexation elections.
 Equalization also ensures that no assessing unit spreads incorrect or untimely tax rates.

 The Division performs equalization functions for all classes of property located in Oakland County, conducts annual studies, and undertakes land and Economic Condition Factor studies for each class of property within the county to assist local assessors in valuing all classes of property for assessment purposes.

-Equalization maintains parcel identification numbers, tax descriptions, and GIS tax parcel mapping for the Oakland County Land File System consisting of 457,539 parcels of land.
+Equalization maintains parcel identification numbers, tax descriptions, and GIS tax parcel mapping for the Oakland County Land File System consisting of more than 478,700 parcels of land.
 The Division also processes new parcels to the Land File System arising from land Divisions, combinations, or newly platted subdivision lots and condominium units in the 51 assessing units.
 Approximately 8,000 parcels are processed annually.